mchenrep/COP3252/README.md

 This repository contains all of my projects/assignments done for COP3252 (Advanced Programming in Java) course.

 # Requirements
-JRE (Java Runtime Environment)
+- JRE (Java Runtime Environment)
-JDK (Java Development Kit)
+- JDK (Java Development Kit)
-Java 1.5.0
+- Java 1.5.0 or above

 # How To Run
 1. Make sure you have all the requirements installed on your device